resqiar/playground/README.md

 ### How to run

 1. Make sure you have NodeJS installed, if not, install them [here](https://nodejs.org/en/download)
-2. Run the following command in your terminal for a specific files.
+2. Run the following command in your terminal for a specific file.

 ```bash
   npx ts-node <FILE_NAME>